JakubTesarek/tesarek.me/training-log.md

 I gained some weight since yesterday despite eating just 2 meals.
 Today visited a halloween party in my gym and had some salty snacks and peanuts coated in sugar.
 It was nowhere near a full meal. ut it was definitely a cheat.
 I ate it just because it was there.

+The afternoon kickbox training was great.
+The main group of people who go there are actual fighters and they take the training seriously.
+They are also in great shape and I would learn a lot in there.
+They also train more often and I want to train more anyway.
+But I also want to keep training technique with Filip because this training gives me a lot.
+I don't know if he would be willing to train with me if I start training elsewhere.

+Another advantage of training with Penta is that it's above E.R.S workout gym so I could do a strength training and boxin in one gym.
+On other hand they don't have a speedbag for general use so I would not have access to this.

 ### Afternoon
+> Excercise of the day: Stay in your guard and then squat down and as you go up do a push kick.
+Alternate legs with each leg.
+Alternatively you can do a sprawl instead of squat.

 - 65x sit-up
 - 65x squat